aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 ### Step 2.
 Clone the AWS F1 FPGA Development Kit repo

-1. Clone the example workload from the `aws-fpga-sa-demo` Github repo into the `proj` directory on the NFS file system.
+1. Open a new terminal in the DCV remote desktop session and clone the example workload from the `aws-fpga-sa-demo` Github repo into the `proj` directory on the NFS file system.
 The default location is `/fsxn/proj`.

    ```bash
    cd /fsxn/proj